 Two

-You do not have to leave your country to be an immigrant.
+You don't have to leave your country to be an immigrant.
 Students going to schools far away from home, college graduates just stepping into society, entrepreneurs struggling alone to start a business, migrant workers looking for jobs in big cities, homeless people, wandering travelers, lonely singles, women who married a wrong man, powerless people bullied by the powerful... aren't they all immigrants?
-One can say that immigrant is the common status of most people.
+We can say that immigrant is the common status of most people.
 Ever since we came into the world, we became migrants in search of the love and home in our dreams.

 Thus, tango, known as a refuge or home, came into being.